 There needs to be some space between the components (normally around 0.4-1.2mm radially) to fit the tolerance rings in.
-Sometimes it’s not possible to change the dimensions (for instance if it’s being used to mount a ball bearing), and it is essential that the RENCOL® tolerance ring designer knows this.
+Sometimes it’s not possible to change the dimensions (for instance the OD of a ball bearing to mount), and it is essential that the RENCOL® Tolerance Ring designer knows this.

-This helps determine the overall range in radial tolerances that are seen and as a result the forces being applied.
-It is needed to make sure the minimum (or sometimes maximum) forces are achieved in worse case conditions.
+It helps to determine the overall range in radial tolerances that are seen and as a result the forces being applied.
+It is also needed to make sure the minimum (or sometimes maximum) forces are achieved in worse case conditions.

-This has the same effect as component tolerances (changes the force applied), if the components are different materials, so also need to be taken into consideration to make sure that the right force is achieved.
+This has the same effect as component tolerances (changes the force applied), if the components are different materials; so, thermal expansion also needs to be taken into consideration to make sure that always the right force is achieved.

 The width of the tolerance ring will affect how the waves are designed.
 With a narrower tolerance ring, each wave will provide a smaller amount of radial force than if the tolerance ring was wider.
 Knowing the space constraints is important to see if a tolerance ring can give the desired performance.